jshmrtn/vue3-gettext/README.md

 # vue3-gettext

-> :warning: **WIP**: This project is based on the original [vue-gettext](https://github.com/Polyconseil/vue-gettext).
+> :warning: This project is based on the original [vue-gettext](https://github.com/Polyconseil/vue-gettext).
 It has not yet been used in production.
-Parts of the readme have not been updated yet.

 Translate [Vue.js](http://vuejs.org) applications with [gettext](https://en.wikipedia.org/wiki/Gettext).